Probation is a Sentencing Alternative to Jail Time

 Of course, some people find the idea of being told what to do repugnant, and virtually all lawyers have been asked by a client, “If I take the plea being offered, will I have to be on probation?”
-It is possible in some cases for the sentence to be fines and costs only, without probation; however, this is exceptionally rare.
+Sometimes, the sentence can be fines and costs only, without court supervision; however, this is exceptionally rare.

-There are many reasons for probation.
-Generally, courts use a term of probation to help a client deal with life problems, like substance abuse issues or mental health concerns or provide some other form of rehabilitation.
-In other cases, probation is used as a punishment but, at the same time, as an alternative to jail.
-These clients fail to appreciate the fact that the court wants to ensure the client will not re-offend, and the public will be protected.
+Generally, courts use a term of probation to help defendants deal with life problems, like substance abuse issues or mental health concerns, or provide rehabilitation.
+In other cases, court supervision is used as a punishment but, at the same time, as an alternative to jail.
+These clients fail to appreciate that the court wants to ensure they will not re-offend and that the public will be protected.
 Therefore, the court will prohibit alcohol and unprescribed drugs in virtually all cases, even those having nothing to do with drugs or alcohol.

 What are the Typical Terms of Probation?

-As stated above, in virtually all probationary sentences, no alcohol or unprescribed drugs are permitted to be used.
+In most cases, judges will not allow probationers to use drugs or alcohol.
 Over 60% of all criminal cases involve alcohol or drugs in some way.
-Probation invariably involves mandatory abstinence.
-Failing drug or alcohol tests or failing to submit to them as ordered can result in a jail term and perhaps an extended probationary term.
+Failing drug or alcohol tests or failing to submit to them as ordered can result in a jail term and perhaps an extended probationary period.

-Probationers not only have to submit to the control of the probation department, they have to pay for it.
-So-called supervision costs are the costs of testing, reporting, meeting with a probation agent, and perhaps taking certain classes.
-Sometimes a court will allow a probation term to be “non-reporting.”
-Typically, cases with nonreporting probation are relatively minor, with no obvious connection to alcohol or drugs.
+Probationers generally pay for court supervision.
+So-called supervision costs are the costs of testing, reporting, meeting with a supervising agent, and perhaps taking certain classes.
+Sometimes a court will allow “nonreporting probation.”
+Typically, cases with nonreporting supervision are relatively minor, with no apparent connection to alcohol or drugs.

 Depending on the case, terms sometimes include: